quasi/cl-memcached/README.md

 **mc-get-value** key &key (memcache `*memcache*`) (mc-use-pool `*mc-use-pool*`) (external-format `*mc-default-encoding*`)

-A wrapper around `mr-data` and `mc-get+`.
+A wrapper around `mc-data` and `mc-get+`.
 Give it a key and it gets a string value in return.
 Misuse is entierly the users responsibility. :)

 -----